 - ECI provides services to families at all income levels.

-What is the Value of ECI's Approach to Services?
+The Value of ECI's Approach to Services

 - Provides services individualized to the needs of each child and family.